16 Foundation Models for Economic Text and Expectations

 In every case, the procedure maps a document \(d_t\) to a number \(z_t = g(d_t)\) using either a prompt (“classify this statement as hawkish, neutral, or dovish”), a probability extracted from the model’s output distribution, or a fine-tuned classification head on top of a contextual embedding.

 The measurement view.
 It is rarely reasonable to treat \(z_t\) as a direct observation of the underlying economic concept.
-A better model is
+A classical measurement-error model is

 Prompt sensitivity.
-Two prompts designed to elicit the same underlying concept can produce meaningfully different scores, because the conditional distribution the model samples from depends on the full prompt.
+Two prompts designed to elicit the same underlying concept can produce meaningfully different scores, because the conditional distribution the model samples from depends on the full prompt (Sclar et al. 2024).

 Model-version instability.
 Foundation models are updated.
 A score constructed with one model version and re-computed with a later version need not agree.
-If the econometrician uses one version early in the sample and another later, \(u_t\) has a time-varying distribution.
+If the econometrician uses one version early in the sample and another later, the distribution of \(u_t\) changes with \(t\).

 The implications are those familiar from classical errors-in-variables.
 Let